TK51/k-site-public/README.md

-# K-Site-Public – Minimal Setup Guide
+# K-Site-Public – Minimal Setup Guide x_X

 K-Site-Public converts a GitHub repo into a static site of viewer pages and folder indexes.